fenghansen/ESRGAN-Keras/README.md

 **Other pictures' PSNR and SSIM are higher than these, but I think it is more clear.
 Don't mind it too much if you don't want to use it on security field and medical field.**

 ### Hint
-I deleted the **Flatten()** to achieve a FCN structure, and it is equal to use **GlobalAveragePool()**.
+I deleted the **Flatten()** to achieve a FCN structure, and it is equal to use **GlobalAveragePooling()**.
 It is ok for the discriminator in order to use a progressive training method, which is more stable and efficient.